M66B/FairEmail/FAQ.md

 This can result into the error message *An outdated app sent a file path instead of a file stream* when a file name instead of a file stream is presented to FairEmail.
 You can fix this by switching to an up-to-date file manager or an app designed for recent Android versions.
+Alternatively, you can grant FairEmail read access to the storage space on your device in the Android app settings.

 See also [question 25](#user-content-faq25) and [what Google writes about it](https://developer.android.com/training/secure-file-sharing/share-file#RespondToRequest).